Dyson and LG are two leading brands in the world of stick vacuums, each with a range of products at different prices

 The most impressive feature, however, is its auto-empty feature which automatically deposits the contents of the bin into a bag within the tower, so you don’t need to empty the vacuum as often.

-It also contains the dust in a bag so it doesn't fly everywhere when you empty it, which is great news for allergy sufferers.
-(The flipside of this is a pack of three of the bags has an RRP of almost $40, and they're made from plastic.)
+It also contains the dust in a bag so it doesn’t fly everywhere when you empty it, which is great news for allergy sufferers.
+(The flipside of this is that one bag costs $24.95.)

 You’ll get fewer accessories with the Dyson Gen5detect Absolute than the LG above.